sdshwetadixit/sdshwetadixit/README.md

 ### Hi there 👋
 👩🏽‍💻 I am a researcher (statistician) by profession at PHFI, Gurugram, India.
 Love to learn and automate things and making a code, simple to use.
 I would be glad to hear suggestions or on any R packages can be used for simplification of the statistics environment.
 I hold a PhD in statistics, where I have got the foundation of **Statistics**.
-My specialization is in Demography which is the study of Human fertility and mortality.
-Along with all this interest based information I also been a statistics teacher and loved teaching my kids statistics with data to generate information therein .
+I also been a statistics teacher and loved teaching my kids statistics with data to generate and explore information therein .

-Current project - Working in Public Health Domain.
+Currently I am Working in Public Health Domain.
 Proudly Learning and doing new things new tasks on a daily basis.

 Member of the online communities: \
 **afrimapr** \